thomastrg/SeoulBikeDemand_DataAnalysis/README.md

 ## This project is implemented in Python and gathers tasks of :
 * Data visualisation : show correlations between the data and the target on the Jupyter Notebook
 * Machine learning algorithm modelisation on the Jupyter Notebook
-* Transformation of the model into an API Django
+* Transformation of the model into an API Flask

 ## You will find in this repositery :